Smithay/book/src/client/sctk/image_viewer.md

-# Exercice: an image viewer
+# Exercise: an image viewer

 This exercise aims at allowing you to put together all the things we have seen in this introduction to SCTK.
 The goal is to write an app that loads an image from disk and displays it as the only